MajeedMirza/HAMS/Server/README.md

 Go to [http://localhost:3001](http://localhost:3001) in your browser to confirm that the HAMS Server is up and running.

 ## Testing
-To run tests change the TEST variable to true in [config.json](config/config.json).
+To run tests change the TEST variable to true in [config.json](config/config.json) then restart the server.